github/developer.github.com/content/changes/2014-12-03-preview-the-new-organization-webhooks-api.md

 from a team.

 We’re making this new API for Organization Webhooks available today [for developers to preview][docs-preview].
-We think developers and existing integrations are going to love it, but we want to [get your feedback][contact] before we declare the Organization Webhooks API “final” and “unchangeable.”
-We expect the preview period to last for roughly 30-60 days.
+The preview period will allow us to [get your feedback][contact] before declaring the Organization Webhooks API final.
+We expect the preview
+period to last for roughly 30-60 days.

 As we discover opportunities to improve the API during the preview period, we may ship changes that break clients using the preview version of the API.
 We